Failed Back Syndrome

 FBSS Specialists in New Jersey

-Blending compassionate care with the latest advances in non-surgical and minimally invasive pain relief, the neurosurgeons at Princeton Brain & Spine proudly serve patients at seven NJ & PA locations.
+Blending compassionate care with the latest advances in non-surgical and minimally invasive pain relief, the neurosurgeons at Princeton Brain, Spine & Sports Medicine proudly serve patients at seven NJ & PA locations.
 To schedule a back pain consultation or request a second opinion for FBSS, call 609.921.9001 in New Jersey or 215.741.3141 in Pennsylvania.
 For your convenience, you can also submit a confidential online inquiry and a patient advocate will be in touch to answer your questions.